eight04/rollup-plugin-cjs-es/README.md

 }
 ```

-However, if `require`, `exports`, or `module` are dynamically assigned, the transformer can't find them e.g.
+However, if `require`, `exports`, or `module` are dynamically assigned, the transformer can't find them and it will emit a warning e.g.

 ```js
 (function(r) {